If you’re looking to move up to long distance running, find out how you need to change your routine so you can reach your goal.

 It goes without saying that as you increase your distance, you’ll be taking more steps.
 And that means putting more strain on your joints as you pound the pavements.

 There’s also the increased risk of blisters as you run for longer – so make sure you have a well-fitting and comfortable shoe.
-Team it up with a real running sock that maximizes the benefits of the shoe.
+Team it up with a real running sock that maximises the benefits of the shoe.

 Try to choose a running shoe that’s designed for your gait so whether you have a neutral style, over-pronate or under-pronate the cushioning is designed specifically for the way you run.